Ekaterina Kurakova

 Ekaterina Andreevna Kurakova (Екатерина Андреевна Куракова, Jekatierina Andriejewna Kurakowa, born 24 June 2002), nicknamed Katia, is a Russian-Polish figure skater who currently competes for Poland.
-She is a two-time Warsaw Cup champion (2019, 2022), the 2019 Mentor Toruń Cup champion, a four-time Four Nationals champion (2019–2022), and a five-time Polish national champion (2019–2023).
+She is a three-time Warsaw Cup champion (2019, 2022, 2023), the 2019 Mentor Toruń Cup champion, a six-time Four Nationals champion (2019–2024), and a seven-time Polish national champion (2019–2025).

 Personal life

 Kurakova was born on 24 June 2002 in Moscow.
-She became a Polish citizen in October 2019.
-She is in a relationship with Polish ice dancer Filip Bojanowski.
+She has an older brother named Alexander.

+In October 2019, Kurakova became a Polish citizen.

+Kurakova is trilingual, being able to communicate in Russian, Polish, and English fluently.

 Career

 Early career

-Kurakova began learning to skate in 2006.
-She was coached first by Natalia Dubinskaya and later by Inna Goncharenko at CSKA Moscow.
+Kurakova began learning to skate in 2006 at the age of four.
+She was coached first by Natalia Dubinskaya at the Moskvich Olympic Reserve School and later by Inna Goncharenko at CSKA Moscow.
 Representing Russia, she competed internationally in the advanced novice category for two seasons beginning in 2013–14 and then as a junior for two seasons.

+According to Kurakova, due to the level of depth in Russian women's skating, Russian coaches tried encouraging her to quit figure skating.
+Ultimately, in the summer of 2017, Kurakova wrote a letter to Marek Kaliszek, the chairman of the Polish Figure Skating Association, requesting that she represent Poland and her request was eventually accepted.

-In the summer of 2017, Kurakova decided to represent Poland and began training in Toruń, coached by Sylwia Nowak-Trębacka.
+She soon began training in Toruń, coached by Sylwia Nowak-Trębacka.
 After receiving financial support from an unpublicized sponsor, she decided to move to Toronto to train under Brian Orser at the Toronto Cricket Club, beginning in December 2018.
 Later that month, she won the Four National Championships in Budapest, thus becoming the 2019 Polish national champion.
 However, due to the recent change of her country of representation, she could not compete in any ISU events until after June 2019.

 2019–2020 season

 On 1 July 2019, Kurakova received her clearance certificate, allowing her to officially represent Poland in international figure skating competitions and ISU championships.

 In her international senior debut at the Minto Summer Skate in Ontario, Canada, she placed first, scoring 182.77 points overall.
 She then competed at two ISU Junior Grand Prix events, placing fifth in Riga and seventh in Gdańsk.
 In November, she won gold at the 2019 CS Warsaw Cup, ahead of Bradie Tennell.
 In December, she defended her national title at the Four National Championships in Ostrava.

 Kurakova competed at her first European Championships in January, placing tenth.
 She finished the season at the 2020 World Junior Championships in Tallinn, Estonia, where she placed seventh.
 Kurakova remarked afterward, "I'm so happy because we did hard work with Brian, and it was important for me to show what Brian made for me.
-I’m really grateful to my coaches and parents."
+I'm really grateful to my coaches and parents."
 She was scheduled to make her senior World Championship debut in Montreal, but the event's cancellation prevented this due to the COVID-19 pandemic.